Twipped/CurvyAndTrans.com/posts/2000-01-01.0004.740D5B/index.md

 Cisgender [passing](https://en.wikipedia.org/wiki/Passing_(gender)) trans feminine individuals also run into this.
 If you are holding an infant or tending to a child then you are labeled a mom (unless the child is mixed race, then you're demoted to nanny, but that's a whole other topic).
 This can be validating, because it is a sign that you've been seen as a woman, but it can also be extremely *invalidating* when cis women start to talk about what they think are shared experiences with reproductive processes.

-#### Dating and Romantic Relationships

-Societal Dysphoria *strongly* comes into play with courtship rituals.
-Being forced into being the boyfriend or girlfriend when you are not a boy or a girl is extremely disorienting and often feels very unfair.
-AMABs may find themselves wishing *they* were the one being pampered, and AFABs may become uncomfortable with the amount of attention they receive from their prospective partners (beyond the discomfort that women experience, as this includes genuine attention, not just unwanted attention).
-The expectations placed on them by their partners to fill these courtship roles may feel like a heavy burden to bear.
-By contrast, dating as your true gender becomes euphoric.
-Buy a trans girl flowers and see how much she swoons.

-^^^<!--[--><div class="card borderless right span3">{!{ {{> tweets ids=(array
-  '1216238489152475136'
-) tweets=meta.tweets className="" }} }!}</div><!--]-->^^^

-These obligations become downright brutal when it comes to sexual relationships.
-The expectation for AMABs to be the dominant sexual partner is often very off putting for trans women (there are *so many* jokes about the lack of trans girls who top), and cis expectations for AFAB trans individuals to want vaginal penetration can make for very awkward sexy times.

-Some closeted gay trans people may take on a pre-transition homosexual dating style (such as a closeted trans man dating women) not because they feel attraction to people of their assigned sex, but because that allows them to live the romantic and sexual role that feels correct.
-In the other direction, straight trans individuals may take a pre-transition relationship with someone of the opposite assigned sex (a closeted AMAB marrying a woman, for example) out of a need to repress and hide their true selves under denial.
-This societal performance is a common source of changes in sexual orientation during transition, as those repressive needs are relieved and the person is able to embrace their genuine attraction.

 #### Shame

 Failure to live up to these roles can manifest *intensely* as shame and humiliation.
 Growing up closeted and struggling to fit into common gender tropes often results in signs of disappointment from parents and peers who expected otherwise.
 A father may be disappointed that their AMAB child isn't willing to engage in sports or other masculine activities.
 Female peers may demonstrate disapproval of an AMAB teenager choosing to hang out with a male social circle.
 Teen boys may ostracize an AMAB trans person who doesn't join in with their humor.

 These kinds of situations can lead to bullying and abuse, pushing the trans person to feel isolated, alone, and out of place.
 This sense of division then creates feelings of shame for failing to be the person everyone expects them to be.
 This then manifests as depression on top of other dysphoria, compounding their pain.

+^^^<!--[--><div class="card borderless right span3">{!{ {{> tweets ids=(array
+  '1201138482569195526'
+) tweets=meta.tweets className="" }} }!}</div><!--]-->^^^

 The shame becomes especially intense at the moment of revealing themselves to be trans.
 Transphobic friends and family having negative, sometimes even violent reactions to a trans person coming out of the closet converts that shame into extreme guilt and disgrace.
 An adult trans person in a marriage may feel a tremendous amount of remorse at upending their spouse's life by revealing themselves.
 They may expect reproach from their neighbors and peers, and fear how that will affect their spouse and/or children.

 This too is a form of gender dysphoria, as these influences would not have been felt if the person had been cisgender.

-^^^<!--[--><div class="card borderless right span3">{!{ {{> tweets ids=(array
-  '1201138482569195526'
-) tweets=meta.tweets className="" }} }!}</div><!--]-->^^^

 The other way shame comes in to play is in the systemic transphobia present in our society.
 Trans adults of today grew up watching transphobic media in their childhood.
 The transsexual obsession of the late 80s and early 90s was horrifically traumatic for trans kids of the time, watching all the adults and peers around them laugh, jeer and be disgusted by people who they not only identified with, but strongly empathized and looked up to.
 This shame sits with us for our entire lives; it is a fundamental reason for why so many trans people do not come out until their late 30s or later, because only when they reach mid-life are they able to overcome that shame.

+#### Dating and Romantic Relationships

+^^^<!--[--><div class="card borderless right span3">{!{ {{> tweets ids=(array
+  '1216109204093722630'
+  '1216109206509694979'
+  '1216109207671508992'
+  '1216109214994747393'
+  '1216110299285200896'
+  '1216110666626555904'
+  '1216111083997605888'
+  '1216112014411599877'
+) tweets=meta.tweets className="collapse" }} }!}</div><!--]-->^^^

+Societal Dysphoria *strongly* comes into play with courtship rituals.
+Being forced into being the boyfriend or girlfriend when you are not a boy or a girl is extremely disorienting and often feels very unfair.
+AMABs may find themselves wishing *they* were the one being pampered, and AFABs may become uncomfortable with the amount of attention they receive from their prospective partners (beyond the discomfort that women experience, as this includes genuine attention, not just unwanted attention).
+The expectations placed on them by their partners to fill these courtship roles may feel like a heavy burden to bear.
+By contrast, dating as your true gender becomes euphoric.
+Buy a trans girl flowers and see how much she swoons.

+A closeted trans person may feel so much pressure to conform to heterosexuality that they suppress their own instincts with regards to relationships and take on a performative role.
+Many a trans woman has attempted to play the role of a heterosexual husband to a wife, only to realize with transition that they are actually submissive themselves and would prefer to have a male partner.
+They may not even be attracted to women.

+Beyond discomfort, many trans people realize that the dynamics of relationships that they have experienced simply did not fit the shape of how they appeared.
+Many trans people come to realize after transition that they had never actually dated like a cis person of their assigned gender, instead always having romantic relationships that fit their true orientation.
+Male to male and female to female relationships have completely different patterns from heterosexual relationships; different courtship rituals, different perceptions, different communication styles.
+Men relate differently to men than they do to women, and women to women differently than they do to men, even when they don't know they are men or women.

+For example, I myself realized after coming out to my wife that all of my previous dating attempts had absolutely been sapphic in nature.
+My first order had always been to become good friends with them.
+Dates would never be labeled as dates because we would just sit and talk somewhere, hanging out together.
+Consequently, several of my relationships ended simply because I was too scared to make the first move out of destroying the friendship.
+I would spend half my waking day thinking about them and wanting to be around them, not out of sexual lust, but out of personal infatuation.
+My first girlfriend straight up told me on our first date that I was unlike any man she'd ever dated because I enjoyed talking instead of just trying to get physical.
+She broke up with me two months later because I wasn't as assertive as she wanted from a partner.

+This all gets even more complex for non-binary people, some of whom can at best describe their dating style as Queer.

+## Sexual Dysphoria

+Closely related to Societal Dysphoria is dysphoria centered around sexuality, sexual relationships, and the act of having sex.
+[Heteronormative](https://en.wikipedia.org/wiki/Heteronormativity) gender roles come loaded with the expectation that [AMABs will top and AFABs will bottom](https://en.wikipedia.org/wiki/Top,_bottom_and_versatile).
+These dynamics get reinforced by our popular media, by toxic masculinity, and especially by our pornography, even in *transgender* pornography (the bulk of trans/cis pornography involves the trans woman topping, when in reality a majority of trans women are submissive).
+Deviations from these roles often result in shame, both from partners and from peers.

+Of course, this is not an absolute, by any means, and many heterosexual cis couples do find ways out of these molds, finding a new dynamic in their relationship, or engaging in kinks to satisfy desires.
+Some couples find they aren't sexually compatible at all and seek other partners.
+However, there are many many external pressures discouraging this kind of self-awareness and discovery, and breaking away from those demands can be extremely difficult, even traumatic.
+This is particularly true when there is a background of conservatism or religious virtuism.

+Cisgender gay relationships shirk this by virtue of necessity, opening the doors for individuals to explore what role leaves them more fulfilled.
+Some gay couples have an established dominant/submissive dynamic, and they enter into the relationship with that already understood.
+Others resolve it by switching up which partner is dominant.
+Yet, gay relationships can still get caught up in these kinds of expectations in regards to [butch/femme](https://en.wikipedia.org/wiki/Butch_and_femme), [bear](https://en.wikipedia.org/wiki/Bear_(gay_culture)), and [twink](https://en.wikipedia.org/wiki/Twink_(gay_slang)) dynamics.

+What does all this mean?
+Trans people who enter into perceptually heterosexual relationships pre-transition sometimes find themselves losing interest in sexual intercourse, as penetrative acts do not produce the fulfillment that they would expect.
+In extreme cases it can feel completely wrong and trigger panic.
+The sensations may feel pleasurable, but the experience is out of place, and the act itself feels forced.

+^^^<!--[--><div class="card borderless right span3">{!{ {{> tweets ids=(array
+  '1137399651458519040'
+) tweets=meta.tweets className="" }} }!}</div><!--]-->^^^

+This can lead to one feeling less enthusiastic or even disinterested in sex, as half of what makes up sex drive is the mental context of the situation.
+They may still perform for the sake of their partners, but not get as much enjoyment as they could, and even end up disconnecting from reality around them in order to accomplish the task.

+This dysphoria may be so significant that they find themselves taking a sexual identity that they don't actually connect with.
+It is not unheard of for a trans person to realize after coming out that they never actually felt a connection to the sexual orientation that they had identified with previously, but were rather using it as a way to feel less dysphoric in their sex lives.
+Some trans women, for example, identify as gay men pre-transition out of a desire to have a partner that treats them like women during sex, but find themselves to actually be lesbians once that demand is lifted.

+***WORK IN PROGRESS***

-### Presentational Dysphoria
+## Presentational Dysphoria

 Clothes.
 Hair.
 Makeup.
 Jewelry.
 Glasses.
 Piercings and other body modifications.
 Even personal hygiene can be a factor of presentation, such as the shaving of body hair, or how you take care of your skin.
 All of these things are gendered in society, clothing and hair especially.